-CIVL 202 Co-operative Work Experience 2 (5 credits) Q2 (0,0,0,35)
+CIVL 202 Co-operative Work Experience 2

-This course gives students an opportunity to apply and extend academic knowledge while employed with qualified Co-op employers.
-This full-time paid work experience is facilitated and monitored by
+This course gives students an opportunity to apply and extend academic knowledge while employed with qualified co-op employers.
+This full-time paid work experience is facilitated and monitored by the College.

 Prerequisite(s): CIVL 101 or CIVL 102 plus Academic Term 4 with a minimum GPA of 3.0.